-• Federal efforts to create regional technology hubs where federal resources could catalyze regional innovation and opportunity.

-• The exploration of new ownership models, including co-ownership between inventors and universities.
-The creation of a National Innovation Foundation - modeled after the National Science Foundation - to focus on innovation and technology commercialization.

-• Patent policies that level the playing field to promote innovation in all sectors of the economy and minimize frivolous litigation.
-TechNet's principles on intellectual property and patent reform can be found on page 29.

-• The review, expansion, and creation of government funds devoted to helping small businesses go digital.
+- Federal efforts to create regional technology hubs where federal resources could catalyze regional innovation and opportunity. - The exploration of new ownership models, including co-ownership between inventors and universities. - The newly-established directorate at the National Science Foundation should outline an agenda for supporting startups as part of its mission to advance research and commercialization of emerging and critical technologies. - Patent policies that level the playing field to promote innovation in all sectors of the economy and minimize frivolous litigation.
+TechNet's principles on intellectual property and patent reform can be found here. - The review, expansion, and creation of government funds devoted to helping small businesses go digital.

-• The streamlining of modernization of existing programs like the U.S. Small

-Business Administration's State Trade Expansion Program (STEP) grants to help small businesses globalize their digital presence.

-• Procurement reform at the local, state, and federal levels that acknowledges the evolving technology landscape and enables governments to purchase and utilize innovative and secure products on a technologyneutral basis.
+- The streamlining of modernization of existing programs like the U.S. Small Business Administration's State Trade Expansion Program (STEP) grants to help small businesses globalize their digital presence. - Procurement reform at the local, state, and federal levels that acknowledges the evolving technology landscape and enables governments to purchase and utilize innovative and secure products on a technologyneutral basis. - Federal tax and budget policy that renews investments in private sector research and development (R&D) to ignite innovation, create jobs, and increase our global competitiveness.
+TechNet's principles on R&D can be found here.